White Wonder bread used to clearly not be vegan.

 Unbleached Enriched Flour (Wheat Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamin Mononitrate, Riboflavin, Folic Acid), Water, High Fructose Corn Syrup, Contains 2% or Less of Each of the Following: Yeast, Salt, Soybean Oil, Wheat Gluten, Dough Conditioners (Contains One or More of the Following: Sodium Stearoyl Lactylate, Calcium Stearoyl Lactylate, Monoglycerides and/or Diglycerides, Calcium Peroxide, Calcium Iodate, DATEM, Ethoxylated Mono- and Diglycerides, Enzymes), Soy Flour, Yeast Food (Ammonium Sulfate), Monocalcium Phosphate, Calcium Sulfate, Soy, Lecithin, Calcium Propionate (to Retard Spoilage).

-Most ingredients are clearly vegan, but there is one potential non-vegan ingredient: Lecithin.
+Most ingredients are clearly vegan, but there are 2 potential non-vegan ingredient: Lecithin and monoglycerides.

 Usually companies specify if the lecithin comes from soy or sunflower, but that’s not a surefire sign that this isn’t vegan.